Experience the Power of Self-Love: A Key Ingredient for Weight Management

 5) Give Your Body the Nutrition it Needs

 Simply mix a serving of four ounces of the fasting aid in four ounces of water.
-Then consume the delicious juice as many times during the fasting period as per the instructions.
-The juice-based fasting aids provide necessary micronutrients to your body while detoxifying it and reducing the excess calories.
-What can be better than a fasting model that allows delicious tasting juices to suppress hunger and provide essential nutrients which helps shed extra calories?
+Then, consume the delicious juice as many times during the fasting period as per the instructions.
+The juice-based fasting aids provide necessary micronutrients to your body while detoxifying it and reducing excess calories.
+What can be better than a fasting model that allows delicious-tasting juice to suppress hunger and provide essential nutrients that help shed extra calories?

 what foods to eat with the hollywood diet